maim-lain/haremhotel/asdf.md

 kali exhibition new
 emma BEAch new
 autumn lobby
+changed twin time stuff

+-->
 # Harem Hotel 0.5 Walkthrough
 https://www.patreon.com/Runey &nbsp;&nbsp;|&nbsp;&nbsp; [Written by Maim Lain](https://www.patreon.com/maimlain/overview)

 <br>

 This walkthrough was created as a reward for $20+ patrons.
 Thanks for supporting development of the game!
-New events added in v0.4 have been highlighted to make them easier to find.
+New events added in v0.5 have been highlighted to make them easier to find.
 -Maim Lain

 <br>